Integrating Media Literacy into Gr10 English through Multi-Media Inquiry

 I also proposed a seemingly crazy idea—and admitted that it was a little crazy—that students were welcome to produce their infographics in their first languages if they so chose.
 I explained that they could add Post-Its in English to demonstrate that they had used appropriate English language conventions.

 They found the idea intriguing.
 We will see if anyone takes me up on the offer.
+(One group blended English with their first language on their infographic.
+All others wrote English.)

 Nations made a major shift today.
 Up until now, they had been talking about containing Covid-19.
 Today they admitted that containment efforts have failed.
 The virus is uncontrollably active in Iran, South Korea and Italy.
-One student observed that the failure had been a human one, meaning that people had violated rules and guidelines that might have contained the virus, but their actions had spread it.
+One student observed that the failure had been a human one, meaning that people had violated rules and guidelines that might have contained the virus, but human actions had spread it.

 The US and Canada are shifting from containing to managing Covid-19, assuming that the virus will infect a significant proportion of their populations.
 They are assessing their health treatment infrastructures and bolstering them as well as they can.